artbat6/AB-react-portfolio/README.md

 ### Deployment

-This app is deployed through Heroku.
-Please follow this link to view it: ab-react-portfolio.herokuapp.com/
+This app is deployed through Heroku, please follow this link to view it:

+ab-react-portfolio.herokuapp.com(ab-react-portfolio.herokuapp.com)

 ### Author